yourfavouritedeveloper/TechStore/README.md

 ## Conclusion

 This API provides a robust foundation for managing users, products, and purchases within the TechStore application.

-With clear RESTful conventions and support for both soft and hard deletes, it ensures flexibility and data integrity.
+With clear RESTful conventions, comprehensive security from Spring Security, schema control via Liquibase, payment integration with Stripe, event handling with Kafka, and auto-generated documentation via SpringDoc OpenAPI, it ensures flexibility and data integrity.

 For any questions, feature requests, or contributions, please feel free to open an issue or submit a pull request.

 Happy coding!